Living Fully, Even Now

 What Changes, Quietly

-Illness does not always transform people in visible ways.
+Illness sometimes transform people in visible ways.

 More often, it changes what they notice.